Pochettino expects Ramos back soon for PSG

-Paris Saint-Germain boss Mauricio Pochettino backed Sergio Ramos to return before the end of the month after the Spaniard was ruled out of Sunday's clash with Monaco.

-The former Real Madrid captain made his long-awaited PSG debut in last month's 3-1 win at Saint-Etienne after a calf injury, but has not played since due to muscle fatigue.
+The former Real Madrid captain made his long-awaited PSG debut in last month's 3-1 win at Saint-Etienne after recovering from a calf injury, but he has not played since because of muscle fatigue.

-Speaking at a media conference ahead of welcoming Niko Kovac's Monaco to the Parc des Princes on Sunday, Pochettino indicated that Ramos is likely to be back available soon.
+Speaking ahead of welcoming Niko Kovac's Monaco to Parc des Princes on Monday (AEDT), Pochettino indicated that Ramos is likely to be back available soon.

 When asked if Ramos played too much against Saint-Etienne, Pochettino added: "No, he was feeling good.
 We played 11 against 10 most of this game.
 The requirement was maybe not the same as 11 against 11."

-PSG beat Club Brugge 4-1 in their final Champions League group game on Tuesday and Pochettino was asked by reporters about his ambitions in the competition, particularly considering their second-placed group finish that means they will be unseeded in Monday's draw for the last 16.
+PSG beat Club Brugge 4-1 in its final UEFA Champions League group game on Wednesday (AEDT) and Pochettino was asked about his ambitions in the competition, particularly considering a second-placed group finish means it will be unseeded in Monday's draw for the Round of 16.

 "Is there a team that we particularly fear?
 Honestly, no. There are only very good teams.
 They have all their strengths.
 We are PSG, we have to beat all the teams," Pochettino said.

-PSG lead the way in Ligue 1, sitting 11 points clear of second-placed Rennes going into the weekend, but have drawn their last two league games, with questions arising as to whether Pochettino is getting the best out of his star-studded squad.
+PSG leads the way in Ligue 1, sitting 11 points clear of second-placed Rennes going into the weekend, but it has drawn its past two league games, with questions arising as to whether Pochettino is getting the best out of his star-studded squad.

 "We expect a tough game against a very good [Monaco] team.
 They are not worse off than last season.
 They have a great coach, great players."